dixiyao/dixiyao.github.io/content/_index.md

 framed = true
 +++

-I am the CEO and co-founder of a startup company: [Hemlig AI](https://hemligca.github.io/).
+I'm currently working as an machine learning engineer at [EV.com](ev.com).
+Previouly, I co-founded a startup company: [Hemlig AI](https://hemligca.github.io/).
 Hemlig aims to study the cutting edge topics in privacy-preserving machine learning and implement these techniques into our products.
 I am going to receive Master's degree from the Department of [Electrical and Computer Engineering](https://www.ece.utoronto.ca/) in the [University of Toronto](https://utoronto.ca/).
 I previously worked in [iQua](https://iqua.ece.toronto.edu/), advised by [Baochun Li](https://iqua.ece.toronto.edu/bli/).
 I received my bachelor degree from Department of [CSE](https://www.cs.sjtu.edu.cn/en/) in Shanghai Jiao Tong University.
 During my undergraduate studies, I was a research intern at [John Hopcroft Center for Computer Science](https://jhc.sjtu.edu.cn/), advised by [Liyao Xiang](http://xiangliyao.cn/).
 Previously, I took a research fellowship at Max Planck Society, advised by [Yiting Xia](https://sites.google.com/view/yitingxia?pli=1) and [Binghang Yuan](https://binhangyuan.github.io/site/).
+I speak Mandarin, English, and French.

 My research focuses on **privacy-preserving machine learning in distributed systems**.
 My research interest includes data privacy, system security, Trustworthy ML, and decentralized trust technologies.
 I'm interested in solving problems with real-world use cases, facilitating full-stack solutions for data privacy and system security in modern decentralized and AI oriented ecosystem.
 Here are some examples of my constributions: